Constitutional Provisions

 Views and Concluding Observations of United Nations Treaty Bodies

-In its 2016 Concluding Observations on Kazakhstan, the Human Rights Committee did not address police use of force.
+In its 2016 Concluding Observations on Kazakhstan, the Human Rights Committee had expressed its concern about reports that

 Regional